-Bring your Black History Month celebration to the classroom through poetry with this selection of lesson plans, reading guides, and discussion guides featuring poems by Gwendolyn Brooks, Langston Hughes, Marilyn Nelson, and Claudia Rankine, among others.
+Bring your Black History Month celebration to the classroom through poetry with a selection of lesson plans featuring poems by Gwendolyn Brooks, Langston Hughes, Marilyn Nelson, and Claudia Rankine, among others.

 In this letter from our archive, Ai sends her materials to the Academy of American Poets after hearing that she has been selected as the winner of the Lamont Prize.